traoreabraham931-creator/Call_prediction/README.md

 This project deals with a * regression problem * via a simple neural network architecture with LSTM (Long Short Term Memory) with LSTM layers as well as an attention layer.
 The prokect could be split into four main phases: data cleaning, dockerization of the code, model training and performance evaluation.

-> 💡 ultimate objective: predict the price of a call option as precisely as possible.
+> 💡 Ultimate objective: predict the price of a call option as precisely as possible.

 ---